corda/corda/docs/source/threat-model/corda-threat-model.md

 <td>

-Individual Node entries in the NetworkMap must be signed by the associated Node.
+Individual Node entries in the NetworkMap must be signed by the associated Node's private key.
 The signatures are validated by the NetworkMap service, and all other Nodes in the network, to ensure they have not been tampered with.
 An attacker would need to acquire a node's private identity signing key to be able to make modifications to a NodeInfo.
-It is not possible for the NetworkMap service (or R3) to modify the NodeInfo entries, therefore an attacker would also be limited in this regard.
+This is only possible if the attacker has control of the node in question.

-The only impact the attacker could have would be to remove individual entries in the map, or insert their own NodeInfo.
+It is not possible for the NetworkMap service (or R3) to modify entries in the network map (because the node's private keys are not accessible).
+If the NetworkMap service were compromised, the only impact the attacker could have would be to add or remove individual entries in the map.

 </td></tr></table>